 Sharding is horizontal (row wise) database partitioning as opposed to vertical (column wise) partitioning which is Normalization.
 It separates very large databases into smaller, faster and more easily managed parts called data shards.
 It is a mechanism to achieve distributed systems.

 Why do we need distributed systems ?

 - Easier expansion.

-- Economics: It costs less to create a network of smaller computers with the power of single large computer.
+- Economics: It costs less to create a network of smaller computers than using a single large computer of the same power.

 You can read more here – Advantages of Distributed Database

 You can partition a search index into N partitions and load each index on a separate server.
 If you query one server, you will get 1/Nth of the results.
 So to get complete result set, a typical distributed search system use an aggregator that will accumulate results from each server and combine them.
 An aggregator also distribute each query onto each server.
 This aggregator program is called MapReduce in big data terminology.
 In other words, Distributed Systems = Sharding + MapReduce (Although there are other things too).

 A visual representation below.